Henry Danger: The Movie: Plot

 Back in Newtown, Vampiper has captured Missy's sister Gemma as a hostage.
 Despite setbacks, including Coach Cregg's whistle incapacitating the team, Henry and Missy launch a daring rescue mission.
 Inside the house, Henry battles Vampiper, while Missy heroically sacrifices herself to secure the crystal, urging Henry to complete their mission.
-Although Vampiper summons reinforcements like Fangkini, Henry manages to pass the crystal to Post-Apocalyptic Schwoz, who prepares to restore reality.
+Although Vampiper summons reinforcements like Fangkini, Henry manages to pass the crystal to post-apocalyptic Schwoz, who prepares to restore reality.

 The final confrontation sees Henry, Jasper, and Schwoz battling Vampiper and her minions.
-Despite overwhelming odds, Post-Apocalyptic Schwoz successfully inserts the crystal into the R.A.D., reversing the chaos and restoring order.
+Despite overwhelming odds, post-apocalyptic Schwoz successfully inserts the crystal into the R.A.D., reversing the chaos and restoring order.
 Missy and Henry reconcile, with Henry acknowledging her bravery and growth.
-As the realities collapse back into place with the alternate Frankini returned to his reality, Henry returns to Dystopia with a renewed appreciation for his friends, while Missy vows to continue making a difference in Newtown, inspired by her brief partnership with Kid Danger.
+As the realities collapse back into place with the alternate Frankini returned to his reality, Henry returning to Dystopia with a renewed appreciation for his friends, and Missy vowing to continue making a difference in Newtown, inspired by her brief partnership with Kid Danger.

 Reconciling with Jasper, Henry hears that Blackout is attacking again.
-He and Jasper managed to defeat Blackout as he allows Jasper to take the credit for Blackout's defeat as he gets a date with Detective Jones.
+He and Jasper managed to defeat Blackout as he allows Jasper to take the credit for Blackout's defeat and get a date with Detective Jones.
 After going to a show with Schwoz and Piper, Henry visits Newtown the next day with Jasper and Schwoz as they drive off two punks that were bothering Missy.
-Henry invites her to be his sidekick which she accepts as they head to their new Headquarters.
+Henry invites her to be his sidekick which she accepts as they head to their new headquarters.

 Sometime later, Henry and Missy arrive at the scene of a crime where they find Captain Man defeating some drones.
-He tells Henry that he needs his help.
+Captain Man tells Henry that he needs Henry's help.

-During the credits, the alternate Frankini is seen performing in the 80s-themed nightclub.
+During the credits, the alternate Frankini is seen performing in the '80s-themed nightclub.